Recycling in Nottinghamshire

 Find out how to recycle common waste, find out about recycling plastics, paper and card, metal, glass, garden waste and other items.

-Reduce your packaging
+Reduce your packaging and reuse bags

 As consumers, we all have a big influence in what retailers will offer us.
 This means that if enough people choose products with the least amount of packaging, retailers will start providing products with only the essential packaging.

 Re-use your own bags when you are shopping, buy products loose with no packaging and try a local green grocer, farm shop or butcher.
 Local products have a lower carbon footprint than items from far away.